Collaborative fieldnote writing between students at MIT and the National University of Mongolia

 Teaching

-I have taught an array of classes, from large introductory survey courses to small seminars and experiential field courses.
-In all my classes, it is very important to me that students feel seen, heard, and valued.
+I have taught an array of classes, from large introductory survey courses to small seminars and experiential field courses in Mongolia.
+In all my engagements with students, it is very important to me that they feel seen, heard, and valued as whole people.
 As such, I strive to create an inclusive, collaborative class community where there are opportunities for students to lead with their interests, contribute to course content, and apply coursework in ways that are meaningful to them, both personally and professionally.

 Courses Taught